maldonmeehan/html_css_lesson/README.md

 ```

 ```
-Open in a brower of your choice
+Open in a browser of your choice
 ```

 ### Tech Used